matthew-p-hamilton/devblog/content/blog/compound-chain/index.md

 - Protocol Revenue
 - Governance Token (COMP) Value

-These are my uninformed guesses on the high level KPIs that the Compound team cares about.
+These are my uninformed guesses on the high-level KPIs that the Compound team cares about.
 In reality, they're probably looking at a specific form of these — I can't tell so I'll keep it relatively general.
 They may also be placing more weight on a subset of these, and they may be looking at other KPIs altogether.
 Let's take a deeper look at each anyway.

 ### Number of unique active users

 More users means more potential activity in the form of supplying or borrowing.
 Unique active users is likely measured as unique addresses currently supplying the protocol with assets.
 Borrowers are inherently included in this because each borrower must also be supplying collateral.

-This chart below shows the cumulative number of addresses that have supplied assets to the Compound protocol over time.
+The chart below shows the cumulative number of addresses that have supplied assets to the Compound protocol over time.
 We can see a (relatively) small bump when COMP launched over the summer of 2020, however, October was when significant increases in Compound users start occurring.
 A quick Twitter search finds that October 15 was when Coinbase Wallet began allowing COMP farming with USDC.
 Very interesting that a wallet integration was a much stronger catalyst for increasing the total number of users to Compound than the launch of COMP, which kickstarted the summer of yield farming (granted, that wallet is Coinbase).

 **Total Compound Users Over Time**

 ![](../../assets/Compound-Users-Over-Time.png)

 Borrowers are the real valuable users.
 Everyone is interested in yield, but there's no yield if no one wants to borrow (and spoiler alert for below - today Compound only generates revenue on borrowing).
 Considering we don't see a similar October surge on the borrowing side in the chart below - the logical conclusion is that most of the Coinbase Wallet users are only supplying assets to the protocol.
-The launch of COMP and liquidity farming clearly had a clear impact on borrowing activity, that continues to remain elevated compared to before the launch.
+The launch of COMP and liquidity farming clearly had a clear impact on borrowing activity, which continues to remain elevated compared to before the launch.

 **Compound Weekly Borrowers Over The Last Year**